Ukraine military says separatists violate month-old ceasefire

 Last Monday, seven Ukrainian troops were killed in a single missile strike from a separatist tank and at least 10 people were killed on Wednesday when mortar bombs hit a school playground and a public transit van nearby.

-On Thursday night, a Swiss Red Cross worker was killed when a shell exploded near the international organisation's office in Donetsk.
+On Thursday night, a Swiss Red Cross worker was killed when a shell exploded near the international organization's office in Donetsk.

 (Writing by Richard Balmforth; Editing by Raissa Kasolowsky and Sophie Walker)